-Join Steve Caplin for an in-depth discussion in this video Choosing an animation, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Choosing an animation, part of Learning Adobe Fuse CC.

 - [Voiceover] Here's our character waiting…for us to apply an animation.…There are six on view here.…If we scroll down, we can see there are actually 48 possible…animations we can choose from just on this page.…Down on the bottom we can see that…there are 52 pages of animations.…There's a lot of animations in total.…You can look at them visually, choose one you like,…and then apply it.…Let's try a jump.…